 How does a professor submit exams to the Academic Resource Center?

-There are three ways to handle the submission of exams:
+There are two ways to handle the submission of exams:

 - The professor delivers the exam to the Academic Resource Center, Leavey Center, Suite 338.